Scroll to content

 Each day that your child reads at home, please date and leave comment.
 Then, at the end of the school week, your child's teacher will check the reading record book to look for 'Give Me Five'.
 Any children who have read five times during that week will get a sticker in their reading record to acknowledge their efforts.

 We hope that this initiative will enable your children to continue to enjoy their reading at home.
-If you have any further questions please speak to your child’s class teacher or contact Mrs Heasman via a message in your child's contact book.
+If you have any further questions please speak to your child’s class teacher or contact Mrs Farrington (our AR lead) via the school office.

 Reading for Enjoyment